-• • of only 2 sites in the area that does not have a building constructed on it.
-There is an existing DEP Bureau of Water & Sewer Operations (BWSO) maintenance garage on the corner of 32nd Avenue and Downing Street which was reviewed for potential reconfiguration and found to be too small for the required chemical storage tanks.
-Furthermore, use of this existing site would require relocation of the BWSO maintenance functions, which require a larger facility footprint than that required for the proposed dichlorination facility.
-Additionally, use of the BWSO garage site would increase the length of buried chemical pipelines out to Outfall TI-011.
-Please briefly explain how this facility will serve the geographic area indicated in the previous question: This project will improve water quality and eliminate the impact of chlorine residual on aquatic life within Flushing Creek via the removal of chlorine injected to CSO flows prior to discharge to Flushing Creek.
-January 2029 Proximity to TI-011 chlorination facility and the TI-011 outfall FY 2023-2024 FY 2023-2024
+City Wide Stateme int of Necus for resear rears 2025 2020 Bureau of Water & Sewer Operations (BWSO) maintenance garage on the corner of 32nd Avenue Downing Street which was reviewed for potential reconfiguration and found to be too small for the required chemical storage tanks.
+Furthermore, use of this existing site would require relocation of t BWSO maintenance functions, which require a larger facility footprint than that required for the prodichlorination facility. the Additionally, use of the BWSO garage site would increase the length of buried chemical pipelines of Outfall TI-011. out to Please briefly explain how this facility will serve the geographic area indicated in the previous question: us This project will improve water quality and eliminate the impact of chlorine residual on aquatic life values of the Flushing Creek via the removal of chlorine injected to CSO flows prior to discharge to Flushing Creek.
+DESIRED DATE OF OCCUPANCY January 2029 SITING CRITERIA Proximity to TI-011 chlorination facility and the TI-011 outfall LAST APPEARED FY 2024-2025

 PROPOSAL New St. Albans Pumping Station

-DCAS PROJECT I N/A
+DCAS PROJECT ID N/A

-STATUS Modified
+STATUS Ongoing

 AGENCY Department of Environmental Protection (DEP) Bureau of Engineering Design and Construction (BEDC)

 AREA SERVED Community district

 FACILITY TYPE Operational

 FACILITY DOMAIN Core infrastructure and transportation

 PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.

 PROPOSED LOCATION Borough Block (BBL) 10301 28 Queens, CD 12

 SIZE Square footage: TBD Staff: 0 Clients to be served: n/a Parking spaces: n/a

 SPACE USE TYPE Stormwater pumping station

 PROPOSED ACTION New Space Request

 PUBLIC PURPOSE Describe program services and goals: DEP owns and operates approximately 95 pump stations throughout the City.
 These stations transport wastewater to the City's 14 treatment plants where the wastewater is treated and discharged safely to nearby water bodies.
 This project is to upgrade and increase the capacity of the existing St. Albans Pump Station by building a new station that is larger and above grade.
+Describe why current space(s) is (are) inadequate: The current station is below grade and lacks sufficient pumping capacity.

-POBLIC PORPOSE Describe why current space(s) is (are) inadequate: The current station is below grade and lacks sufficient pumping capacity.
 Briefly explain how this facility will serve the geographic area indicated in the previous question: This station will serve the adjacent community by routing storm water runoff and reducing flooding in the area.

-DESIRED DATE OF OCCUPANCY 2023
+DESIRED DATE OF OCCUPANCY 2026

 SITING CRITERIA The most feasible site was selected based on the drainage area, the existing sewer network, and the availability of property in the residential area.

-LAST APPEARED FY 2022-2023
+LAST APPEARED FY 2024-2025

 FIRST PROPOSED FY 2022-2023